danielbodnar/awesome-stars/BY-LANG.md

 ## C++

+- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: open-source LLM chatbots that you can run anywhere
+- [zealdocs/zeal](https://github.com/zealdocs/zeal) - Offline documentation browser inspired by Dash
 - [jeremy-rifkin/libassert](https://github.com/jeremy-rifkin/libassert) - The most over-engineered and overpowered C++ assertion library.
 - [ETLCPP/etl](https://github.com/ETLCPP/etl) - Embedded Template Library
 - [catchorg/Catch2](https://github.com/catchorg/Catch2) - A modern, C++-native, test framework for unit-tests, TDD and BDD - using C++14, C++17 and later (C++11 support is in v2.x branch, and C++03 on the Catch1.x branch)